Alan Dundes: Endowment of a professorship

 Dundes fiercely defended the importance of the discipline of folkloristics throughout his career.
 Towards the end of his life, he received an envelope containing a check from a former student, which he asked his wife to open.
 She read the figure out as $1,000.
 In fact, the check was for $1,000,000.
 This money allowed Dundes to endow the university with a Distinguished Professorship in Folkloristics, thereby ensuring that upon his retirement folklore would not be abandoned in the department.

 The former student and benefactor wished to remain anonymous.
 Apparently they called the university prior to the donation to find out if Dundes was still teaching, or as Dundes told it, "to see if I was still alive."
 The student mentioned that they intended to send a check, but Dundes said he was not sure the student would follow through.

 The check was made out to the university, Dundes said, but with instructions that he could use it in any manner he saw fit.

 "I could just take all my students to Fiji and have one hell of a party," he said.

 The professor instead decided to invest it in the study of folklore.
 The money funds a Distinguished Professorship of Folkloristics and helps fund the university's folklore archives and provides grants for folklore students.

 Interview by Flemming

 Shortly before his death, Dundes was interviewed by filmmaker Brian Flemming for his documentary, The God Who Wasn't There.
 He prominently recounted Lord Raglan's 22-point scale from his 1936 book The Hero, in which he ranks figures possessing similar divine attributions.
 An extended interview is on the DVD version of the documentary.

 Influence

-Before the term folkloristics can be fully understood, it is necessary to understand that the terms folk and lore are defined in many different ways.
-While some use the word folk to mean only peasants or remote cultures, Alan Dundes of the University of California, Berkeley calls this definition a "misguided and narrow concept of the folk as the illiterate in a literate society" (Devolutionary Premise, 13).

 Dundes is often credited with the promotion of folkloristics as a term denoting a specific field of academic study and applies instead what he calls a "modern" flexible social definition for folk: two or more persons who have any trait in common and express their shared identity through traditions.
-Dundes explains this point best in his essay, The Devolutionary Premise in Folklore Theory (1969):
+Dundes explains this point in The Devolutionary Premise in Folklore Theory (1969):